BradleyCai/ucr-schedule-visualizer/README.md

 Issues
 ------

 If you want to be a nice pal, suggest a feature in the "issues" section!
-If you want to be a super pal, you can suggest edits to our code if you think something seems amiss.
-If you wanna merge in a new feature or fix from your fork, we'll take the time to consider it.
+If you want to be a super pal, you can fork us and make a change that we can merge into our source.

 Credits
 -------